Our Wines are Named for What is Dear to Us

 Raspberry Reagan is a raspberry wine named for winery owner Billy Brymer’s irreplaceable horse Reagan, who was named in memory of President Ronald Reagan.

 The Red Hawk is a wine created in Giles County using the Chambourcin grape, which has been used in wine making since the 1860s.
 The Red Hawk name is a nod to the Red-Tailed Hawks that populate Giles County hunting from perches high in the trees and was the mascot of the former Martin Methodist College.

 Sam Duncan Reserve

-With great respect and affection our Red Muscadine is named for Sam Duncan, who generously and patiently taught us to coax not just the juice but the soul from the grapes and fruits we use in winemaking.
-Bold and richly favored, the Red Muscadine and the vintner Sam Duncan have more than a name in common.
+With great respect and affection our Red Muscadine is named for Sam Duncan, who generously and patiently taught us to coax not just the juice but the soul from the grapes we use in winemaking.
+Bold and rich, the Red Muscadine and the vintner Sam Duncan have more than a name in common.

-A Concord Wine as rich as the equestrian traditions of our home in Giles County and our own stables.
-With its acclaimed antebellum racetracks, its Kentucky Derby winner Gallahadion of Milky Way Farms, Tennessee Walking Horse training barns and a never-ending passion for trail rides, Giles County is solid equestrian country.
+A Concord grape wine as rich as the equestrian traditions of winery owner Billy Brymer’s home in Giles County, with its acclaimed antebellum racetracks, its Kentucky Derby winner Gallahadion of Milky Way Farms, Tennessee Walking Horse training barns and a never-ending passion for trail rides, Giles County is solid equestrian country.

 Richland Creek Haze